gittyeric/rtsp-relay/README.md

+(TODO: This fork modifies the original by supporting multiple sources)

 # rtsp-relay
 RTSP stream relay server with codec passthrough, so that no encoding will take place and low CPU will be used.